WebOrigami/docs/src/content/framework/intro4.md

 A typical About Us area like our [example](/samples/aboutUs) shows headshot photographs for each team member.
 If you have pictures you'd like to use, you could certainly use those here.

-For the sake of this tutorial, however, we'll use programmatically generated avatars provided by a service called [DiceBear](https://avatars.dicebear.com/).
-Given an arbitrary string, that service will always return the same generated avatar.
+For the sake of this tutorial, however, we'll use programmatically generated avatar images provided by a service called [Lorem Picsum](https://picsum.photos).
+Given an arbitrary string (like a name), that service will always return the same generated image.

 From the `assets` folder, move or copy the `avatar.js` file to the `src` folder.
-This file contains a function that maps an input string and returns an SVG file from the avatar service.
+This file contains a function that maps an input string and returns an JPEG file from the random image service.

 ```\js
 {{ intro/avatar.js }}